pawn-lang/pawndoc/pawndoc.md

 ```

 If `SOME_CHECK` is `true`, then `Func1` and `Func2` will both get the correct documentation
 attached (with a few extra blank lines).
+The moment `Func1` ends the comments stop being attached
-If it is `false` then all the `///` lines will be
+to it and start getting attached to the next function.
+If `SOME_CHECK` is `false` then all the `///`
-attached to `UnusedForHidingDocumentation`, which is never used and so doesn't appear in the output,
+lines will be attached to `UnusedForHidingDocumentation`, which is never used and so doesn't appear
-taking all its documentation with it.  `fixes.inc` has an instance of this spanning several
+in the output, taking all its documentation with it.  `fixes.inc` has an instance of this spanning
-hundred lines and nearly as many function definitions, because using a fake extra function for all
+several hundred lines and nearly as many function definitions, because using a fake extra function
-of them would have been massively excessive.
+for all of them would have been massively excessive.